Mike Chaplin: Early life and education

-Career
+Career, adult life and death

-After finishing his schooling, Chaplin spent a short time working in the art department of the school, before continuing to the Watford School of Art to study graphic design, gaining his National Diploma of Design.
-He followed this with a postgraduate course in Printmaking at the Brighton School of Art, now the University of Brighton Faculty of Arts.
-Chaplin's first work as a professional artist, while still a student, was to create woodcut pictures for the dust-jackets of books.
-He became a professional artist at the end of the 1960s, selling his first picture for seven Guineas.
-His earliest pieces were almost all in the medium of etching.
+While still a student in the late 1960s, Chaplin's first work as a professional artist was to create woodcut pictures for the dust jackets of books.
+He sold his first picture for seven guineas.

+His earliest fine art pieces were almost all in the medium of etching.
 The influence of Chaplin's background in graphic design is very clear in these first pictures, which are highly stylised, bordering on abstract.
 His love of architecture, particularly industrial, was also becoming apparent; an early etching depicts the workings of a disused power station, a motif which would recur later in his career.

-After completing his studies, Chaplin moved with his wife Gay, also an artist, to Maidstone, Kent, where he still lives.
-They had one son, Nicholas (born 1977) and one daughter, Briony (born 1980).
+After completing his studies, Chaplin married in 1967 and moved with his wife Gay, also an artist, to Maidstone in Kent the following year.
+They had one son, Nick (born 1977) and one daughter, Briony (born 1980).

-In 1971, at the age of 28, Chaplin was elected as an associate of the Royal Society of Painter-Etchers and Engravers, one of the youngest people ever to receive this honour.
-He was later elected to full membership, subsequently serving as Honorary Secretary and Vice President, and is now a senior fellow of the society.
+In the late 60s, while still a student, Chaplin was elected as an associate of the Royal Society of Painter-Etchers and Engravers, at the time the youngest artist ever to receive this honour.
+He was later elected to full fellowship in 1971, subsequently serving as Honorary Secretary and Vice President under the presidency of Harry Eccleston, finally becoming a senior fellow of the society.

 In 1997, having been an associate since 1993, Chaplin was elected a Full Member of the Royal Watercolour Society.

-He is also a Fellow of the Royal Society of Arts.
+He was also a Fellow of the Royal Society of Arts.

+Throughout his career, Chaplin continued to teach and lecture in Art, holding the post of Senior Art Lecturer at Kingston Polytechnic (now Kingston University) through the 1970s and 80s, and later running many residential Art courses in the UK and internationally.